moby/moby/docs/sources/use/working_with_volumes.rst

 ---------------------------------------------

-If you have some persistent data that you want to share between containers, or want to use from non-persistent containers, its best to create a named Data Volume Container, and then to mount the data from it.
+If you have some persistent data that you want to share between containers, or want to use from non-persistent containers, it is best to create a named Data Volume Container, and then to mount the data from it.

 Create a named container with volumes to share (``/var/volume1`` and ``/var/volume2``)::